nielsbasjes/modbus-schema/.github/SECURITY.md

 To report a security vulnerability, send an email to security@basjes.nl .

 Do *not* open a public issue, send a pull request, or disclose any information about the suspected vulnerability publicly.
-If you discover any publicly disclosed security vulnerabilities, please notify us *immediately* through ccrelease-security@basjes.nl .
+If you discover any publicly disclosed security vulnerabilities, please notify us *immediately* through security@basjes.nl .

 ## Supported Versions